NicholasAllenCooper/PresidentialBid/economy.md

     * All transfer of money prior to the taxation cutoff date is removed from the transferor as income and will be considered by the receiver as income.
     * Charities will be taxed on money that is neither used to pay workers nor for the consumables and distributions.
 * Slowly, the following will be phased out:
-    * Social Security will be entirely replaced with the Basic Income, but only over nearly 50 years as those that paid in are still entitled to the money paid.
+    * Social Security and TRS will be entirely replaced with the Basic Income, but only over nearly 50 years as those that paid in are still entitled to the money paid.
     * Employment insurance is removed.
     * Public Pensions and Thrift Savings Plans will be replaced with 401k with matching.
     * Minimum Wage will be phased out altogether, and hopefully, so will jobs that don’t pay well.